quinetopia/Hack-or-Snooze/notes.md

 ## JWT
  All endpoints require authentication using JSON Web Tokens (JWT), with the exception of reading stories and creating users, which are open to the public.

+## Favorites
+1. JS stores the active user as currentUser, and it instatiates with favorites list from the server.

+2. When each story is drawn into HTML, the bookmark class should reflect the story's favorited status.

+3. When adding a favorite, story should be added to both server favorites and currentUser.favorites.

+4. When removing a favorite, story should be removed from both server favorites and currentUser.favorites. (<- Removing from arrays is hard!
+Replace entire array?)